Breaking News | Insecurity: Release N3bn for local production of guns, Reps tell Buhari

 This was as the parliament also mandated the committee on defence to coordinate the agencies of government involved.

-The resolution was sequel to the consideration of a motion of urgent national importance, sponsored by Hon.
+The resolutions were sequel to the consideration of a motion of urgent national importance, sponsored by Hon.
 Abdullahi Ibrahim Halims at the plenary.

 Moving the motion, Halims noted the ugly trend of terrorism and insecurity was becoming unbearable.